 Configure security settings

-Default administrators and those with the appropriate privileges can configure security settings for policies, sharing and searching, password policies, sign in options, multifactor authentication, access notices, trusted servers, portal access, and more.
+ArcGIS Online website security settings control access to the site and the pages in it.
+These settings include those for general security policies, password policies, sign in options, multifactor authentication, access notices, trusted servers, portal access, and more.

 Tip: